abutneva/starter-academic/content/publication/epr 3/index.md

 6.	**Finish by discussing limitations of your research design and speculating about alternative ways of studying your research problem.** Write something like: my research design does not explain / capture / cover  X, Y, and Y. One could think about addressing X and Y by doing Z.

+ *Want to know more research design insides?
+Take a look at my [presentation](https://aleksandra-butneva.netlify.app/files/Tutorial_3.pdf) from Fall 2020.*

 </div>